 Applications will be considered annually through the Action Medical Research peer review system for research into the treatment and rehabilitation of paediatric non-acquired brain injury and/or cerebral palsy.
-The next closing date for outlines for these potential joint awards will be Tuesday 22 November 2016.
+The next closing date for outlines for these potential joint awards is to be announced.

 Applicants who apply in the topic area of paediatric non acquired brain injury and /or paediatric cerebral palsy and whose Principal Investigator is a full member of the Chartered Society of Physiotherapy are eligible to apply for up to £250,000.